saucelabs/sauce-school/codelabs/Module3_APITesting.md

 ### Note:
 Negative
 : In the previous module, [_Introduction to API Fortress_](https://training.saucelabs.com/codelabs/Module2-APITesting/index.html#0), we used the **Generate Test** button.
 This button automagically generates the HTTP request, assertions, and other test elements so that you can focus on the more intricate and tricky parts of your tests.
-In this module we will build a test from scratch to build understanding of the importance of assertions, but refer back to that test for inspiration and ideas on how to design your assertions.
+In this module we will build a test from scratch in order to understand the importance of assertions, but refer back to that test for inspiration and ideas on how to design your assertions.

 ### Exercise: Add a GET Request Component